-Students love their portable technologies-their smartphones, wireless headphones, laptops, and so forth.
+Students love their portable technologies their smartphones, wireless headphones, laptops, and so forth.
 They also value technology that transforms otherwise dull exercise routines into fun, interactive challenges.
-Take the treadmill, which was surely an exciting novelty when it was new, and yet the appeal of running in a confined space has long since worn off.
+One example is the treadmill, which was surely an exciting novelty when continued...